 4. Spend the extra money to access the lounge

-This tip was provided by Matt (my boss), who explained to me that for a reasonable annual fee (usually a few hundred dollars) you can get unlimited access to the airport lounge.
-"What's the big deal?", I asked, obviously having limited experience as a lounge goer.
-Matt went on to explain that if every time you fly, you are grabbing coffee, snacks and meals and the airport.
+This tip was provided by Matt (my ex-boss), who explained to me that for a reasonable annual fee (usually a few hundred dollars) you can get unlimited access to the airport lounge.
+"What's the big deal?", I asked, obviously having limited experience as a lounge goer*.
+Matt explained that every time you fly, you are grabbing coffee, snacks and meals and the airport.
 This adds up and if you are flying frequently, the cost of lounge access can work out to be much more economical than ad hoc purchases.
 You can get your coffee and food inside the lounge whilst also enjoying the more obvious benefit of being so much more comfortable that you would be out in the general waiting area!
 This is a great tip and one that I plan to investigate myself!

 Some further good news - chat to your accountant as you might even be able to claim your lounge access pass back as a deduction at tax time!